-ELResolver for Facelets As indicated in and Programmatic Access, following the faces.CompositeComponentAttributesELResolver, the semantics obtained adding by а CompositeELResolver must be inserted here.
+As indicated in ELResolver for Facelets and Programmatic Access, following the faces.CompositeComponentAttributesELResolver, the semantics obtained by adding a CompositeELResolver must be inserted here.
 This ELResolver contains the following ELResolvers, described in the referenced sections.

 - 1. ELResolvers from application configuration resources - 2.
 ELResolvers from Application.addELResolver()